-#NAMA Event Report: Impact of IT Rules 2021 on News — News Aggregators and Publishers
+#NAMA Impact of IT Rules 2021 on News — News Aggregators and Publishers

 Are you a news aggregator or a news publisher under these rules?
 And are you planning to send something to the ministry?

-Sinha from the Indian Kanoon responded saying that he has no clue.
+Sinha from Indian Kanoon responded saying that he has no clue.
 “I mean, I mean we are already having so many issues with the legal front, especially right to the formatting and everything, that this is a new thing.
 We don’t host any news, but we host legal content and I mean we are aggregating legal content but it is not news.
 I think my understanding of the legal situation is that I would.
 At this point I would just claim that section 79 doesn’t apply to me,” said Sinha.

 Tiwari responded no. He explained that the website posted judgments as they are, as and when they become available rather than doing any form of analysis on them.
 “So I think if a website that nearly directly only publishes, say, press releases that people send out, without modifying or changing anything exactly as they receive them, would be a news aggregator.
 I find it quite difficult to imagine Indian Kanoon being considered to be an aggregator, because they do aggregate content, but I don’t think it’s neither news nor current affairs content, but judgments.”